-Decem ber 31,
+Decemb

 2017 2018

 Deferred tax assets:

 Net operating losses (Federal and State) \$ 6,328 \$ 7,448

 Stock-based compensation 1,616 1,668

 Bad debt reserve 113 120

 Intangibles 165 200

 Accrued compensation 276 248

 Deferred revenue 2 658

 Federal withholding tax reserve 1,502 1,550

 Internal use software 214 725

 Rent expense 209 865

 Unrealized foreign exchange 1

 Total deferred tax assets \$10,426 \$13,482

 Less: valuation allowance (8,586) (9,730)

 Net deferred tax assets \$ 1,840 \$ 3,752

 Deferred tax liabilities:

 Fixed assets \$ (381) \$ (737)

 Commissions (1,210) (2,796)

 Unrealized foreign exchange (95)

 Sec.
 481(a) adjustment (249) (124)

 Total deferred tax liabilities \$ (1,840) \$ (3,752)

-Net deferred tax assets/liabilities \$ - \$ -
+Net deferred tax assets/liabilities \$ -

 The Company accounts for income taxes using an asset and liability method and deferred income tax assets and liabilities are measured using the currently enacted tax rates that apply to taxable income in effect for the years in which those tax assets and liabilities are expected to be realized or settled.
 The Company's deferred tax assets and liabilities are comprised primarily of federal and state net operating loss carryforwards and basis differences for financial reporting and tax purposes of certain assets and liabilities.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Based upon the weight of all available evidence, which includes the historical operating performance and the recorded cumulative losses in prior fiscal periods, management does not believe as of December 31, 2017 and 2018 that it is more likely than not that the Company will realize its deferred tax assets.
 As a result, a valuation allowance of \$8.6 million and \$9.7 million has been provided at December 31, 2017 and 2018, respectively.
 The valuation allowance changed by (\$3.8 million) and \$1.2 million at December 31, 2017 and 2018, respectively.
-At December 31, 2017 and 2018, the Company has net operating loss carryforwards for federal tax purposes of approximately \$23.2 million and \$28.0 million, respectively, which is available to offset federal taxable income.
-The federal net operating loss carryforwards generated at December 31, 2017 and prior will begin to expire in 2031, if not utilized.
+At December 31, 2017 and 2018, the Company has net taxable income.
+The federal net operating loss carryforwards generated at December 31, 2017 and prior will begin to expire in 2031, in to utilized.
 Net operating losses generated in the December 31, 2018 period have an indefinite carryforward period but are subject to an 80% of taxable income limitation.
-The Company has approximately \$21.7 million and \$24.2 million of post-apportioned
+The Company has approximately \$21.7 million and \$24.2 million of post-apportioned net operating loss carryforwards as of December 31, 2017 and 2018, respectively for various state tax purposes.
+The state net operating loss carryforwards w